Revisiting Implicit Models: Sparsity Trade-offs Capability in Weight-tied Model for Vision Tasks: Related Work

-\paragraph{Drouput.} Dropout~\cite{hinton2012improving} is introduced as a training technique to avoid overfitting~\cite{labach2019survey,liu2023dropout}, by randomly modifying neural network parameters or activations~\cite{wan2013regularization,ba2013adaptive,wang2013fast,kingma2015variational,gal2016dropout}.
-Although Dropout has been extended to compress neural networks~\cite{molchanov2017variational,neklyudov2017structured,gomez2019learning}, the \emph{stochastic} dropping idea in Dropout can only be applied to standard and explicit neural architectures, which differs from the deterministic masks of our weight-tied models.
+\paragraph{Drouput.} Dropout, introduced by~\cite{hinton2012improving} serves as a pivotal training technique aimed at mitigating overfitting~\cite{labach2019survey,liu2023dropout}.
+It achieves this by introducing random modifications to neural network parameters or activations~\cite{wan2013regularization,ba2013adaptive,wang2013fast,kingma2015variational,gal2016dropout}.
+While Dropout has found application in compressing neural networks~\cite{molchanov2017variational,neklyudov2017structured,gomez2019learning}, it's important to note that the \emph{stochastic} dropping idea in Dropout is primarily tailored for standard, explicit neural architectures, which stands in contrast to the deterministic masks of our weight-tied models.